The Complete Guide to Washington Landlord Tenant Law (2024)

 Washington rental agreement and lease termination laws

 In general, Washington requires a lease or rental agreement to be in writing.
 This regulation pertains to leases 12 months or longer, and if landlords charge a security deposit or a non-refundable fee.
-However, it’s advised to always have a written rental agreement as it outlines the landlord’s and tenant’s responsibilities.
+However, it’s a good idea to always have a written rental agreement, as it outlines the landlord’s and tenant’s responsibilities.

-In addition to mandatory disclosures, landlords must include the following information: the landlord’s name, address and phone number, the rent amount and due date, lease length, and description of the rental unit.
-Learn what other important information should be included in a lease agreement now.
+In addition to mandatory disclosures such as lead-based paint for pre-1978 buildings and mold information (more on this to follow), landlords must include the following information: the landlord’s name, address, and phone number; the rent amount and due date; lease length; and description of the rental unit.

 Washington tenants may terminate a fixed-term lease agreement early for the following legal reasons: